 “After hearing the king, they went their way; and the star, which they had seen in the east, went on before them until it came and stood over the place where the Child was.
 When they saw the star, they rejoiced exceedingly with great joy.
 After coming into the house they saw the Child with Mary His mother; and they fell to the ground and worshiped Him.
 Then, opening their treasures, they presented to Him gifts of gold, frankincense, and myrrh.”
 (Emphasis added.)

-Charles Stanley’s had this insightful commentary on Luke 2:11 about the truth of when the Wise Men came to see Jesus contrary what many depictions show…
+Charles Stanley’s had this insightful commentary on Matthew 2:11 about the truth of when the Wise Men came to see Jesus contrary what many depictions show…

 “The Wise Men probably visited Jesus when he was about two years old.
 They came to a house instead of a stable and saw the Child rather than an infant.
 Regardless of His age, however, they worshipped Him and acknowledged Him as the Messiah.”